 As an added incentive, use your self-replenishment as a motivating factor to help you stay focused while learning.
 When you’re done treat yourself and indulge like crazy!

-Intentionally taking time to self-replenish will enhance your energy and reduce the risk of burnout, which can set you back and crush your confidence.
+Intentionally taking time to self-replenish will enhance your energy and reduce the risk of burnout.
+Burn out should be avoided because it may cause depression and crush your confidence.
 There’s no point pushing yourself beyond your physical and mental limits only for you to have a breakdown and then have to take time off to heal.

 It’s best to be kind to yourself and do at least one self-care activity per day, despite how short it may be.

 Benefits of self-care when learning